HouseRulesDLP/BeyondTheWall/README.md

 **Disadvantage:** When rolling the dice, roll twice and take the _worse_ result..

 If a check has both **Advantage** and **Disadvantage** count up the number of each.
 If there are more **Advantages**, the roll is made at **Advantage**.
 If there are more **Disadvantages**, the roll is made at **Disadvantage**.
 If they are equal, the roll is made normally.

+### D20 Check Notation
+Throughout these house rules, there are calls for several types of [D20 Check](Glossary.md#D20%20Check).
+These will be in the format of *check type* (*modifier*).  *check type* will indicate whether this is a Saving Throw, Ability Check, Skill Check and so on.
+The *modifier* is option and will indicate which Ability Score Modifier to add to the roll.  *For example, **Hold Save (CON)** would indicate that a Hold Saving Throw must be made, modified by the creatures' Constitution Modifier.*